“Instead of worrying about what you cannot control, shift your energy to what you can create.” ― Roy T. Bennett, The Light in the Heart.

 These are common excerpts we have told ourselves at some point in time.
 Be it in a moment of frustration or even as a part of the constant negative self-talk brewing in our minds, most of us are guilty of harboring self-deprecating thoughts and mindsets.

 Is it healthy?
 Definitely not.
 Can it be changed?
 Absolutely.

-However, introducing the shift towards a healthy mindset is a work in progress.
+However, introducing the shift towards a positive mindset is a work in progress.
 If you struggle with your mind, this article will share the top key elements to maintain a healthy and positive mindset.

 What do you Need for a Positive Mindset?

 Mindset setbacks are heavily reliant on poor mental health habits.
 They are influenced by vicious and harmful patterns and tendencies whose damage we don’t realize often.